spinda/liquidhaskell-cabal-demo/README.md

 cabal install liquidhaskell # if you're using Cabal directly
 ```

+Please make sure you have a version >= 0.6.0.0 installed.

 Cabal &lt;1.24 has no support for tracking build dependencies of `Setup.hs`
 files, so until that comes out, if you're using Cabal directly, you'll also
 need to install `liquidhaskell-cabal` manually before trying to build this